Execution Context in JavaScript

 - Global Scope: Contains

-. - Function Scope (foo): Contains
+a. - Function Scope (foo): Contains

-. - Function Scope (bar): Contains
+band has access toa. - Function Scope (bar): Contains

-and has access toa
+cand has access toaandb.

 Hoisting